 About Python programming - why it is a good choice?

 Python is not the mostly used language in the web, however, it is constantly growing - especially in a startup environment where time and budget are usually limited.
 As a language, it is aspect-oriented which means there are modules with different functionality.
 So first the developer has to create the modules and afterwards, based on the “if then” action, depending on the user’s action, the algorithm triggers a particular block and brings the result.
-The Python developer is usually dealing with back-end components, apps connection with third-party web services and giving support to frontend developers in web applications.
+The Python developer is usually dealing with backend components, apps connection with third-party web services and giving support to frontend developers in web applications.
 Of course, you might create applications with use of different languages but pretty often Python is the language chosen for it - and there are reasons for that!
-You can read more about it in this article about Python versus PHP.
+You can read more about what is Python used for and how does stack up against PHP.

 Let’s talk about skills now!
 What are the necessary technical abilities and soft skills for a Python developer?